 Established in the year 1947, ISO or International Organization for Standardization is a non-profit organization that sets up international standards for any industry or sector.
 ISO has members from 165 countries and 785 technical committees as well as subcommittees that are working day and night for developing standards.
 This is done with the help of a technical team consisting of subject matter experts that have immense knowledge and experience.
 The organization has published 22595 international standards and other documents.

 Why do we need ISO standards?

 Since ISO standards are meant to help organizations in a secured, smooth, and legally sound functioning; these standards are widely accepted around the world.
-Some of the other reasons are Government Tenders, Credibility on International Platform, Enhances the efficiency of your business, Customer satisfaction, Marketability, etc.
+Some of the other reasons are government tenders, credibility on international platforms, enhance the efficiency of your business, customer satisfaction, marketability, etc.

 IT sector adopts the 27000 family standards that are related to information technology security techniques.
 These are:

 - ISO/IEC 27000 — Information security management systems (ISMS) — Overview and vocabulary

 - ISO/IEC 27001 —These standards specify an information security management system in the same formalized, structured, and brief manner.

 - ISO/IEC 27005 — Information security risk management

 - ISO/IEC 27006 — Requirements for bodies offering audit as well as certification of ISMS

 - ISO/IEC 27007 — Guidelines for ISMS auditing (focused on auditing the management system)